 The person with dementia finds it difficult to understand where he/ she is, or walk around the home.
 The person finds doing normal tasks more difficult.

-What caregivers can do: Make changes in the home to keep it safe for the patient.
-Look for changes that can make it easier for patients to do their tasks independently, or with very little support.
-Help patients feel more capable and happier by suitable changes at home.
-Keep adjusting the home as the patient’s abilities get worse.
+What caregivers can do: Make changes in the home to keep it safe for persons with dementia.
+Look for changes that can make it easier for them to do their tasks independently, or with very little support.
+Help them feel more capable and happier by suitable changes at home.
+Keep adjusting the home as their abilities get worse.

-The surroundings of the dementia patient affect how patients do their daily activities and how they behave.
-But though patient abilities get worse over time, the home and objects around them do not change much.
+The surroundings affect how persons with dementia do their daily activities and how they feel and respond to situations.
+But though their abilities get worse over time, the home and objects around them do not change much.
 This makes it even more difficult for them to do their tasks.
-Home adaptations help to make patients safer, happier, and more independent.
-This reduces chances of the patient withdrawing or feeling agitated, and the overall stress for the entire family.
+Home adaptations help to make them safer, happier, and more independent.
+This reduces chances of their withdrawing or feeling agitated, and also reduces the overall stress for other family members.